 - If you cannot find pimento berries, use ¼ teaspoon ground allspice instead.

-- I substituted tomato ketchup for organic tomato puree, which doesn't compromise the taste at all.
+- I substituted tomato ketchup for tomato puree, which doesn't compromise the taste at all.

-- Use warm water to keep the temperature consistent - a slow simmer will create a deep, enriched brown gravy.
+- Use hot water to keep the temperature consistent - a slow simmer will create a deep, enriched brown gravy.

 - Feel free to use dried thyme if you can't buy it fresh.